EluciDATALab/elucidatalab.sk_platform/_posts/2020-09-10-elucidata_lab__involved_in.md

 ---
-summary: TRAIL is an overall structure, which aims at fostering collaboration and research around AI in Wallonia and Brussels between universities and research centers in line with regional policies.
+layout: post
 title: EluciDATA Lab  involved in TRAIL (Trusted AI Labs) – Walloon initiative to foster research and collaboration around AI
 date: 2020-09-10
 image: src/assets/SKAIDive.jpg
-layout: post
+categories: Projects
+excerpt: TRAIL is an overall structure, which aims at fostering collaboration and research around AI in Wallonia and Brussels between universities and research centers in line with regional policies.
 ---

 <p>TRAIL is an overall structure, which aims at fostering collaboration and research around AI in Wallonia and Brussels between universities and research centers in line with regional policies.&nbsp;</p>